 - i.
-Porous concrete, or pervious concrete, is created by reducing the number of fines added to a standard mix in order to establish drainage voids.
-The pervious pavement should be underlaid with a stone sub-base for cold climates. - Underlay pervious pavement with a stone sub-base for cold climate areas - Installation methods and outcomes should be carefully observed where grading requirements are stringent.
-Installation involves rolling the concrete instead of vibrating and currently has been observed to leave the finished surface slightly 'sagged' in the center of the roller. - There is a definite distinction in color between concrete batch installations. - Porous or pervious asphalt is essentially standard bituminous asphalt into which fines have been screened and reduced, allowing water to pass through small voids.
+Porous concrete, or pervious concrete, is created by reducing the number of fines added to a standard mix in order to establish drainage voids. - Underlay pervious pavement with a stone sub-base for cold climate areas - Installation methods and outcomes should be carefully observed where grading requirements are stringent.
+Installation involves rolling the concrete instead of vibrating and currently has been observed to leave the finished surface slightly 'sagged' in the center of the roller.

+- There is a distinct difference in color between concrete batch installations. - Porous or pervious asphalt is essentially standard bituminous asphalt into which fines have been screened and reduced, allowing water to pass through small voids.
 Pervious asphalt is typically placed directly on the stone sub-base in a single layer and rolled into a finished surface.
-Porous asphalt is typically used for parking lots; however, applications could include walkways in natural areas. - Porous concrete unit pavers, or permeable paver blocks, are interlocking units (often concrete material) that, when placed together in a system, allow water Preliminary & Advisory to drain through and into the sub-base zone or directly into the soil.
+Porous asphalt is typically used for parking lots; however, applications could include walkways in natural areas. - iii.
+Porous concrete unit pavers, or permeable paver blocks, are interlocking units (often concrete material) that, when placed together in a system, allow water to drain through and into the sub-base zone or directly into the soil.
 The paving units themselves come in all sizes and colors and are particularly suited for high images areas such as courtyards and plazas.
-Units can be specified that are capable of taking heavy loads, such as parking lots, service areas and low-speed drives.

-Accessible ramps within porous paver areas should be considered as standard concrete pavement to achieve and maintain the required grades.
+Units can be specified that are capable of taking heavy loads, such as parking lots, service areas and low-speed drives. - Accessible ramps within porous paver areas should be considered as standard concrete pavement to achieve and maintain the required grades.